resonance00x0/http-downloader/index.md

 HTTP-Downloader is an modern and advanced downloading tool which helps you to hack your downloads.
 Unlike traditional download managers, HTTP-Downloader offers you many features like

 ### Resume failed downloads
 HTTP-Downloader can request the remaining part of any file to server.
-By this you can resume failed downloads from even third party apps like chrome.
-Just click on download link, select your failed file and enjoy your download getting resumed from where it stopped.
+By this you can resume failed downloads from even third party apps like Google Chrome, FireFox etc..
+Just click on download link, select your failed file and enjoy your download getting resumed from where it stopped. _Note: We don't guarantee 100% compatibility with any third party app even though it works fine in most cases._
 ##### How to use
 1. Launch app.
 Tap on **+** icon on top right.
 Select **Start new task**
 2. Now select **Resume a failed download** & follow on screen instructions